Constitution of London-wide LETSConstitution of London-wide LETS

 12.4 At the end of this period, details of all individual account-holders and

-their remaining balances will be transferred by LETSlink to other schemes of
+their remaining balances will be transferred to other schemes of the members'

-the members' choice, or held in a regional membership pool, pending a new organisation
+choice, or held in a national membership pool, pending a new organisation being

 12.5 After settling all sterling debts and obligations, any remaining property

-shall be transferred to LETSlink UK, or in the absence of this organisation,
+shall be transferred to the LETSlink UK network, or in the absence of this organisation,

 to the regional or its successor organisation, failing which another organisation